Techplane20/PotionSwords/README.md

 Last but but not least: Weakness Touch which gives the target weakness

-Each of these enchantments have three levels, and the strength the status effect scales with the level of the enchantment.
+Each of these enchantments have one level, which is level three.
+I did that to confuse people.
+All of the enchantments are incompatible with Sharpness, Fire Aspect, Smite, Knockback and Bane of Arthropods.
+This is to prevent people from making super op swords.
 **These enchantments cannot be obtained using the enchantment table.
 That is on purpose and will not be added later.**

 # How can I dowload this?